5 Exciting MPH Jobs

 4. Program Manager

 Program management is one of the most common public health jobs because it’s such a diverse option.
 Public health programs range from local nutrition classes with 20 first-time parents to national initiatives to lower teenage smoking rates.
-Someone has to coordinate employees and volunteers, communicate program goals, track funding efforts and solve problems.
+Someone has to coordinate employees and volunteers, communicate program goals, evaluate health programs, track funding efforts and solve problems.
 MPH degrees often provide the hodge-podge of skills necessary to excel in health program management.
-This public health specialty offers many opportunities for advancement; managers can move up to more complicated programs or eventually lead entire organizations.
+This public health specialty offers many opportunities for advancement; a public health project manager can move up to more complicated programs or eventually lead entire organizations.
 Plus, program management skills are useful in almost any career.

 5. Biostatistician

 Public health students with an affinity for mathematics should consider a career in biostatistics.
-These quantitative experts are some of the highest paid public health workers; the U.S. Bureau of Labor Statistics (BLS) estimates biostatisticians earn an average of $85,160 per year.
-Biostatisticians typically work in research teams and provide statistical expertise to colleagues designing public health studies.
+These quantitative experts are some of the highest paid public health care workers; the U.S. Bureau of Labor Statistics (BLS) estimates biostatisticians earn an average of $85,160 per year.
+Biostatisticians typically work in research teams and provide statistical expertise to colleagues designing public health studies and clinical trials.
 Common employers include universities, pharmaceutical companies, and government agencies.
 With experience, biostatisticians might lead research efforts of their own, but this isn’t required for advancement.
 Many successful biostatisticians are happy being behind-the-scenes experts.

 As Americans continue to live longer lives, the need for public health workers will continue to grow.
 In ten years, today’s MPH students might find themselves in fields that didn’t exist when they were in school.
 This list only scratches the surface of available public health jobs.